New Art Student Application

 Why choose the Texas Tech School of Art?

 A recent Washington Post article cited Google's surprise to discover that art and humanities students turn out to be better employees than IT-trained workers.
 A Guardian article offers insights into how art students can launch their careers by applying their skills while they are still in school.
-In fact, the Bureau of Labor Statistics has identified numerous areas that young creatives can go into, and shows that many of those jobs pay quite well.
+The Bureau of Labor Statistics has identified numerous areas that young creatives can go into, and shows that many of those jobs pay quite well.

-For more information, contact: Associate Professor Carol Flueckiger, Art Foundations Coordinator at firstname.lastname@example.org.
+For more information, contact: Associate Professor Carol Flueckiger, Art Foundations Coordinator, at firstname.lastname@example.org.